kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 {{< notice note >}}

-- Recommended Kubernetes versions for KubeSphere 3.2.1: v1.19.x, v1.20.x, v1.21.x or v1.22.x (experimental).
+- Recommended Kubernetes versions for KubeSphere 3.3.0: v1.19.x or above.
 If you do not specify a Kubernetes version, KubeKey will install Kubernetes v1.21.5 by default.
 For more information about supported Kubernetes versions, see [Support Matrix](../kubekey/#support-matrix).

 - If you do not add the flag `--with-kubesphere` in the command in this step, KubeSphere will not be deployed unless you install it using the `addons` field in the configuration file or add this flag again when you use `./kk create cluster` later.
 - If you add the flag `--with-kubesphere` without specifying a KubeSphere version, the latest version of KubeSphere will be installed.